lluciiiia/lluciiiia/README.md

 - **[Alien Shooting Game for Bare Metal OS](https://github.com/Mudoker/alien-shooting.git)** [May 2024]
   - Description: EEET2490 Embedded Systems: Operating Systems & Interfacing - Group (4) Assignment
   - Technologies Used: C, Makefile, Assembly
+  - **_Selected as the top project in the course by the professor and chosen to have work showcased to RMIT's industry partner, Datalogic, as examples of excellence._**

 - **[Delivery Application - API Design](https://github.com/lluciiiia/COSC2440_Further_Programming_Lab_Test.git)** [May 2024]
   - Description: COSC2440 Further Programming - Individual Test